Electronic Transcript FAQ

 How Long Will the NSC Link be Active to View the Transcript

-The retrieval link will expire in 30 days from the date it was sent.
-We recommend saving the transcript as an Independent PDF Document immediately after opening.
+The transcript link sent in the email is only accessible for 30 days from the date the transcript was originally sent.
+A local copy of the transcript on your computer can be saved and opened indefinitely.
+However, we do recommend saving the transcript as an Independent PDF Document immediately after opening for future viewing.

 How to Save a PDF as an Independent Document

 There are different methods that can used to save a transcript as an independent document that may be specific to your own computer/administrative software.
 If the options below do not work, you may need to consult the maker of your own computer/administrative software to identify available methods to convert a PDF into a word file/unprotected file.